nefarius/ViGEm.github.io/docs/projects/DsHidMini/DS4-Mode-User-Guide.md

 ### "_Why this convoluted setup?
 I just want to use my DS3 as a XInput/DS4 controller!_"

 Basically, because it was easier.
-By off-loading XInput and DS4 emulation to DS4Windows, DsHidMini's BETA release "to-do" list got smaller, more important features and issues could/can be prioritized and it's easier to solve bugs with a smaller code.
-This all led to the BETA release of DsHidMini happening sooner.
+By off-loading XInput and DS4 emulation to DS4Windows, DsHidMini's release "to-do" list got smaller, more important features and issues could/can be prioritized and it's easier to solve bugs with a smaller code.
+This all led to the release of DsHidMini happening sooner.
-With that said, we are aware that it _is_ convoluted right now and we hope things get easier for the user if/when:

-- DS4Windows has native integration to HidHide, white-listing itself and automatically hiding detected controllers
-- DS4 Mode is made "invisible" to games/application by default on DsHidMini.
-This is being considered but it's not certain since it requires alterations on DS4Windows side
-- Direct XInput/DS4 emulation is implemented

 ### "_So direct XInput/DS4 emulation is a possibility?_"